 How about an outdoor board which smells like French fries.
 McDonald's used their French fries and an outdoor board with a ventilation system.
-In 2024, I saw the new spectacular Sphere in Las Vegas.
-According to reports and the media, the Sphere offers advertising on its expansive 1.2 million LED lights screen at a staggering rate of \$450,000 per day or \$650,000 per week.
-Lexus was their New Year's 25 exclusive advertiser.
+The advertising on the spectacular Sphere in Las Vegas?
+According to reports and the media, the Sphere offers advertising on its expansive 1.2 million LED lights screen at a staggering rate of \$450,000 per day or \$650,000 per week, much higher for peak days and weeks.
+Lexus was their New Year's 2025 exclusive advertiser.